If you’ve been drinking high-quality teas for very long, then you probably appreciate that leaf selection is critically important to tea makers.

 The solution to the bagged-tea dilemma is to go with an established brand.
 In addition, look for a brand that has made some effort to verify that farming practices do not include pesticides or herbicides.
 Go with a certified organically grown tea.

-The Prince of Peace Company (or just POP) has been making people happy for years with their budget-friendly offerings, including a gentle oolong tea in your basic unbleached tea bags.
+The Prince of Peace Company (or just POP) has been making people happy for years with their budget-friendly offerings, including a gentle oolong tea that is packed in simple, unbleached tea bags.

 Reviewers applaud the consistent quality standards maintained by the company over many years of operation.
 They also appreciate that USDA organic certification has been applied to POP’s oolong.

-Tea reviewers describe this oolong as light and floral but with body that probably emerges from a brief factory roast given to the leaf.
+Tea reviewers describe this oolong as light and floral but with body emerges from a brief oven roast given to the leaf.
 Tea drinkers who are caffeine sensitive also report that POP’s oolong has low levels of this stimulant, which is consistent with the company’s claim of 30 mg per 8 oz cup, on average.

-In the preceding section I recommended a best bargain oolong tea and here I’m reviewing a best daily oolong.
+In the preceding section, I recommended a best-bargain oolong tea and here I’m reviewing the best daily oolong.
 What’s the difference?

 In a word: quality.
 Or to be technical, a good daily is more better than bargain tea.

 I stress, again, that not all bagged tea is poor, it’s just that it could be better than it usually is.
 The Prince of Peace brand that I discussed above is the tea-bag exception, not the rule.